cj-wong/gitea_api_tools/README.md

 ## Setup

 Run `poetry install` on the project root to get started.
 This will grant access to the `gitea-api` script.
+Once created, `gitea-api` can be sym-linked from wherever the environment is to a more convenient place like `~/.local/bin`.

 Copy `config.json.example` and make `config.json`, replacing the temporary values: